NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

                            0.001 (batch size: 4), after 40 epochs.
 The conversion between pixel dimensions and real-world dimensions were attained by use of edge detections performed on satellite images.

+                           The conversion between pixel dimensions and real-world dimensions were attained by use of edge detections performed on satellite images.

 3. **Roof Geometry**: Roof shape and slope are not available in state inventory data and required for wind loss modeling.
 The SimCenter developed application Building Recognition using Artificial